How Some Job Candidates Try to Beat a Pre-Employment Drug Test

 Unintentional dilution is fairly common.
 When a test applicant consumes excessive amounts of fluid, the concentration of urine will subsequently become dilute.
 This can be abused by intentionally over-consuming large amounts of water prior to a drug test.
 This will lower drug ratios in the urine.
 Unfortunately for cheaters, this does not guarantee a negative result, and the laboratory will immediately detect the diluted sample.

 The malicious form of dilution is adding pure water directly to the urine sample.
-This is the reason testing laboratories add dye to their toilets and shut off faucets.
+This is the reason drug testing collection sites add dye to their toilets and shut off faucets.
 This is also very easy to detect.

 This is the only method of cheating a drug test that has a consistent rate of success.
 Substituting a urine sample is when the donor provides urine that did not originate from his or her body.
 The most popular form of this is urine from concentrate.
 Powdered urine can be purchased online in packets, and then mixed with water to form urine.
 Liquid urine, synthetic urine, and urine from another person are also commonly used.